 The children at St. Chad’s thoroughly enjoy the fortnightly ‘Open the Book’ sessions during worship on Mondays when a team of volunteers from the church come into school to ‘act out’ stories from the Bible with the aim of bringing these stories alive to the audience.
 The two teams actively encourage the children watching to participate in the ‘performance’ to help them learn the stories and remember them.

-Our Vicar, Rev’d Preb Maureen Hobbs (or Vicar Maureen as she is known to the children) and the foundation governors (who are chosen by the church) are familiar faces as they are often seen in school and are warmly welcomed.
-Vicar Maureen regularly leads worship with the school community and joins in with RE lessons with year 4 as part of their curriculum where the children ask challenging questions about religion and faith.
+Our Vicar and the foundation governors (who are chosen by the church) are familiar faces as they are often seen in school and are warmly welcomed.
+The Vicar regularly leads worship with the school community and joins in with RE lessons with year 4 as part of their curriculum where the children ask challenging questions about religion and faith.
 Governors also join in with RE sessions and have supported the school in trips to Lichfield Cathedral.

 The younger children in school have enjoyed joining with members of the church who attend ‘Who’s for Lunch’, a monthly lunch club to bring people together socially.
 The children enjoyed having stories read to them and enjoyed chatting to the grown-ups!